+Federal employees may report suspected prohibited personnel practices (PPPs) to OSC.
+Their complaint will be investigated.
+If there is sufficient evidence to prove a violation, OSC can seek corrective action, disciplinary action, or both.
+Alternatively, parties in selected cases may agree to mediate their dispute in order to reach a mutually agreeable resolution of the complaint.
 OSC may attempt to resolve a case with an agency at any stage.
 If an agency refuses to provide corrective action, then OSC can take the case to the MSPB.
 The MSPB can order the agency to take corrective action.
-Such litigation begins with the filing of a petition by OSC, alleging that there are reasonable grounds to believe that a prohibited personnel practice occurred, is occurring, or is about to occur.
+Such litigation begins with the filing of a petition by OSC that alleges there are reasonable grounds to believe a prohibited personnel practice occurred, is occurring, or is imminent.

 Yes.
 OSC may seek disciplinary action against any employee who commits a prohibited personnel practice.
 If an agency fails to take disciplinary action, then OSC can bring a disciplinary action case to the MSPB against the employee who committed the prohibited personnel practice.
-If the MSPB finds that an individual has committed a prohibited personnel practice, it can order disciplinary action, including removal, reduction in grade, debarment from federal employment for up to five years, suspension, reprimand, or a fine of up to $1,000
+If the MSPB finds that an individual has committed a prohibited personnel practice, it can order disciplinary action, including removal, reduction in grade, debarment from federal employment for up to five years, suspension, reprimand, or a fine of up to $1,000.

 For more information on prohibited personnel practices (PPPs), including retaliation, go to www.osc.gov/ppp.
 To learn more about filing a whistleblower disclosure with OSC, go to www.osc.gov/disclose.
 To file a PPP complaint or whistleblower disclosure with OSC, go to www.osc.gov/efile.